Alexx1105/productboard-integration/README.md

 ### Main retrieval + indexing logic ###
 All the productboard endpoints are consolidated in `baseIndex.py` to handle the endpoint calls and indexing in one place, previously each endpoint was called and indexed in its own file for the sake of testing.
 ***
+***Changes for Aug 1st 2025***

+- Indexing functions inside of `baseIndex.py` are called from `index.py` whuch is the entry point for docker.

+- Connector is dockerized so it can be hosted in an EC2 instacne and other features like cron functionality for full and incremental indexing can be added.

+To dockerize connector, build the image with `docker build -t glean-productboard-integration`

+Then run with: `docker run -p 8000:8000 glean-productboard-integration`

+***⚠️ Note: you must change `index.py` specified port number for production, currently configured to localhost 8000 for testing***
+***

 ***- For Maximus internal use only***